faheemkalsekar/ShiftEasy/README.md

 # ShiftEasy
 Use the app to find work (we call them Shifts) at nearby stores and shops.
 Opportunities to earn are everywhere!.
 This is a sample app that uses MVP Architecture with Dagger 2.
 It uses Location services to start and stop a shift.
+The app caches Shifts Data and Busines Info data.
+So, this is availabe even in offline mode.

 ## Introduction
 ### Functionality